facebook tracking

 category icon Drug,

-twitter icon Share on Twitter, Linkedin
+Share on X, Facebook, Linkedin

-• Schedule M is a part of the Drugs and Cosmetics Act, 1945.
+Summary: Schedule M is a part of the Drugs and Cosmetics Act, 1945.
+It outlines the good manufacturing practices and requirements…

 Short Description

 In an effort to bring the nation’s pharmaceutical and biopharmaceutical quality standards up to par with those of other countries, the Union Health Ministry has notified the public of the revised Schedule M norms for good manufacturing practices and requirements of premises, plant, and equipment for pharmaceutical products.
-These provisions include an annual Product Quality Review (PQR), Quality Risk Management (QRM), Pharmaceutical Quality System (PQM), etc.

 Overview

-As per the notice dated 28th December 2023, the Ministry of Health and Family Welfare (MoHFW) has released updated regulations under Schedule M of the Drugs and Cosmetics Rules, 1945, marking a major step toward improving adherence to quality standards.
+As per the notice dated 28th December 2023, the Ministry of Health and Family Welfare (MoHFW) has released updated regulations under Schedule M of The Drugs and Cosmetics Rules, 1945, marking a major step toward improving adherence to quality standards.

 These regulations, which include the good manufacturing practices (GMP) for pharmaceuticals, are intended to change the way that pharmaceuticals are made in India.